tatomyr/purity/README.md

 - Root component must have the same `id` as the HTML element you want to mount the component to.
   (Depends on the algorithm we're using for mounting.)
 - A **component**'s local state management is considered a secondary feature.
   Therefore it's not a part of the library.
-However, it could possibly be implemented using **rerender** method which is returned from the **init** function (see [example](./src/examples/use-state-example/StatefulCounter.js)).
+However, it could possibly be implemented using the **rerender** method which is returned from the **init** function (see [example](./src/examples/use-state-example/StatefulCounter.js)).
 - The library doesn't sanitize your inputs.
   Please do it by yourself or use the `sanitize.js` module.
-- Due to its asynchronous nature, Purity requires special testing for applications that use it.
+- Due to its asynchronous nature, **Purity** requires special testing for applications that use it.
   Make sure you make delay(0) after the DOM has changed (see examples in [purity.test.ts](./src/purity.test.ts)).

 ## Credits